 Regina Farm Divorce Lawyers

-Farm divorces require sophisticated solutions if the farm is going to be left in tact.
+Farm divorces require sophisticated solutions if the farm is going to be left intact.
 The wrong divorce agreement can shut down the farm, ending your livelihood and destroying your ability to pass the farm to your children.

 The first order of business will be classifying which parts of your property are marital and which are non-marital.
-Sometimes property you bring into a marriage, such as farmland, can become marital property if it was handled a certain way during the course of your marriage.
+Sometimes the property you bring into a marriage, such as farmland, can become marital property if it was handled a certain way during the course of your marriage.